db.collection.findAndModify()

 To use a variable to filter results, you must access the variable within the

-operator.For a complete example using
+$exproperator.For a complete example using

-and variables, see Use Variables inlet
+letand variables, see Use Variables inlet.New in version 5.0.

 - If passed a document with update operator expressions,